gerardlemetayerc/terraform-provider-device42/docs/data-sources/password.md

 The following arguments are supported:

-- `category` - (Optional) The category of the password.

 - `label` - (Optional) The label of the password.

 - `username` - (Optional) The username associated with the password.

-- `device` - (Optional) The device associated with the password.

-- `appcomp` - (Optional) The application component associated with the password.

 - `id` - (Optional) The ID of the password.